rse/vmix-scripts/README.md

   [**Reconfiguration of Event NDI Inputs (and Lower-Third Titles)**](event-reconfiguration.md)<br/>
-  Allow one to step forward/backward through (or to a particular row of) an Excel-based conference event configuration by re-configuring four reusable NDI input sources (for shared content, one moderator P1 and two presenters P2 and P3).
+  Allow one to step forward/backward through (or to a particular row of) an Excel-based conference event configuration by re-configuring four reusable NDI input sources (for shared content, one moderator and two presenters).

 - [event-title-control.vb](event-title-control.vb):<br/>
   [**Control Layer-Embedded Titles**](event-title-control.md)<br/>